 Will I owe taxes?

 No, rollovers of a 401k plan to a solo 401k is not a taxable event as long as the two accounts have matching tax treatments.
 For example, if you rollover a 401k into a traditional solo 401k, there will be no taxes owed.
-But if you rollover a 401k into a Roth solo 401k, you’ll have to pay taxes since Roth accounts are funded with after-tax dollars and traditional 401k plans are funded with pre-tax dollars.
+But if you rollover a 401k into a Roth solo 401k, you’ll have to pay taxes since Roth accounts are funded with after-tax income and traditional 401k plans are funded with pre-tax income.

 Do I have to rollover everything?